botworld-wiki/beatburger.github.io/_bots/froggy.md

 botRarity: "Rare"
 botRaritySortOrder: "3"
 botAcquisition: "Starter Bot , Random Drop"
-botOpinion: "Inside the body of a frog, surprisingly Froggy does not hop usually, just waddles most of the time.
-With various abilities and high utility the bot has, Froggy serves pretty well in the early game.
-Unfortunately it falls off kinda hard when late game appears.
+botOpinion: "Inside the body of a frog, surprisingly Froggy doesn't usually hop, mostly just waddles.
 The middle of the road bot, not bad at everything but also doesn’t excel at anything."
 searchKeywords: "froggy, rare, evader ,  aoe ult, slow, ranged"